GustavFluur/numbers-guessing/README.md

         GREAT, YOU MADE IT ON THE SECOND TRY!
         Shuting down..

+### *** Disclaimer: I forgot to add the first image of the winning example, and other ones were created right after, this will be added in the short future, thank you for your understanding***

 ## Ex2
 ### This is example shows it looks like when you are on the edge of loosing the game, that you got a score after the fourth and fifth try:
 ![4 tries - 1 score](/assets/images/4%20shots%20-%201%20score.png)